JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 [//]: # (title: TeamCity Cloud Subscription and Licensing)
 [//]: # (auxiliary-id: TeamCity Cloud Subscription and Licensing)

 TeamCity Cloud services are provided by a monthly subscription which includes a predefined set of resources.
-If you reach any of the subscription limits, you can get additional resources anytime.
+If you reach any of the subscription limits, you can get additional resources on demand.

 This document details the terms of a subscription and licensing in TeamCity Cloud.
 For more information, see our [F.A.Q]() or contact us via our [issue tracker](https://youtrack.jetbrains.com/issues/TCC).